-Here, class counsel estimates there are more than 500,000 putative class members in each of the Settling Jurisdictions with the exception of Missouri, where counsel estimates there are as many as 23,000 putative class members.24 Although the number of members in a proposed class is not determinative of whether joinder is impracticable, it has been noted that any class consisting of more than forty members "should raise a presumption that joinder is impracticable."
+Florida, or Missouri indirectly from PoolCorp, during the time period between January 1, 2008 and July 16, 2013.
+Counsel estimates that there are more than 500,000 putative class members in each of the Settling Jurisdictions, except Missouri, where counsel estimates that there are as many as 23,000 putative class members.45 Although the number of members in a proposed class is not determinative of whether joinder is impracticable, it has been noted that any class consisting of more than forty members "should raise a presumption that joinder is impracticable."
 Mullen v.
 Treasure Chest Casino, LLC, 186 F.3d 620, 624 (5th Cir.
 1999) (citing Newberg on Class Actions § 3.05).
-Thus, the Court finds that plaintiffs satisfy the numerosity requirement.
+Thus, the Court finds that plaintiffs easily satisfy the numerosity requirement.